About Wellsprings

 Part of the Baal Shem Tov Center suite

-Wellsprings is being developed as part of the Baal Shem Tov Center for Jewish Studies and Digital Humanities suite of tools for learners.
+Wellsprings is being developed as part of the Baal Shem Tov Center for Jewish Studies and Digital Humanities.
+Rooted in the Jewish scholarly tradition, the project reaches outward in the same spirit of inquiry to the world's other great traditions, mapping the ideas they share and the ways they differ.
 Feedback welcome.